-Mold spores cause at least as many allergy problems as pollens and grow outdoors and indoors.
+Mold spores grow outdoors and indoors and cause at least as many allergy problems as pollens.
 Dead leaves and farm areas are common sources for outdoor molds.
 Indoor plants, old books, bathrooms, and damp areas are common sources of indoor mold growth.
 Molds are also common in foods, such as cheese and fermented beverages.

 Seasonal allergies are caused by pollens of trees, grasses, and weeds.
 Colorful or fragrant flowering plants rarely cause allergy because their pollens are too heavy to be airborne.

 Can Allergies be Serious?

 Allergic patients show reduced resistance to respiratory infections and more severe symptoms when infections occur.
 Allergies are rarely life-threatening, but often cause lost work days, decreased work efficiency, poor school performance, and a negative effect on the enjoyment of life.